mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 - subitems `Tables`, `Columns`

 Some general notes:

-- Comments are created with `--`; that can be anywhere
+- Comments are created with `--`; they can be at beginning/end of line.
-- Statements can be in one or multiple lines
+- Statements can be in one or multiple lines.
-- A statement finishes with `;`
+- A statement finishes with `;`.
+- Numbers (int/float) are represented by regular numbers.
+- Strings and dates are represented by single quotes: 'text'.

 We need to think that SQL statements are usually the translation to code of business questions.